 To protect against duty to update claims, it is important to take steps both at the time of any forward-looking statements and once developments occur.
 Initially, companies should include meaningful and specific cautionary language along with any forward-looking statements.
 This risk disclosure may protect issuers under the PSLRA, the bespeaks caution doctrine, or by reducing the chance that a court would consider the statement to be "alive."
 After an issuer has disclosed a possible fundamental change transaction or made other forward-looking statements that would be affected by a significant transaction, it is often advisable to update the market as major changes occur.
-Despite the better approach of a number of courts that protect forward-looking statements regarding significant developments are often warranted to mitigate risks of litigation and investigations.
+Despite the better approach of a number of courts that protect forward-looking statements and do not impose continuous disclosure duties, public statements regarding significant developments are often warranted to mitigate risks of litigation and investigations.